last a reference book

 A much bigger brand new 3rd edition of the Library World Records is now available for pre-order (details given below).

-The new edition will be published on August 2017.
+The new edition will be published in middle September 2017.

 N.B.
 Although it soon becomes obvious from the theme of this book, Library World Records has been called